sbt/website/src/reference/00-Getting-Started/09-Multi-Project.md

 Multi-project builds
 --------------------

-This page introduces multiple projects in a single build.
+This page introduces multiple subprojects in a single build.

 Please read the earlier pages in the Getting Started Guide first, in particular you need to understand [build.sbt][Basic-Def] before reading this page.

-### Multiple projects
+### Multiple subprojects

-It can be useful to keep multiple related projects in a single build, especially if they depend on one another and you tend to modify them together.
+It can be useful to keep multiple related subprojects in a single build, especially if they depend on one another and you tend to modify them together.

-Each sub-project in a build has its own source directories, generates its own jar file when you run package, and in general works like any other project.
+Each subproject in a build has its own source directories, generates its own jar file when you run package, and in general works like any other project.